-I was keeping quiet about this hypothesis, as it contradicts Gary Taubes, Michael R Eades & Richard D Feinman and Eugene J Fine.
+I was keeping quiet about this, as it contradicts Gary Taubes, Michael R Eades & Richard D Feinman and Eugene J Fine.

 Please note: This post is not criticising low-carb, high-fat diets in any way, shape or form.
 I'm just trying to point out that if someone on a low-carb, high-fat diet exercises as much gluttony as they want on roast lamb/pork/duck etc, they may not lose as much body fat as they expected and they may even gain some.

 I don't particularly want to start a shit-storm, but as I am in the "a calorie is a calorie" (when it comes to weight gain/loss) camp and a lot of the people whose blogs I link to aren't, I need to go public.
 So, here it is, copied and pasted from the comments section of Diet, Carbs, Fat and Weight Loss, corrected for spelling.

 "I would like to propose a theory which explains how fat cells can acquire glucose (& thus correct a deficiency in glycerol-3-phosphate) even when serum insulin level is basal.

 Anaerobic activity is very inefficient and uses pyruvate at a very rapid rate.
 A deficiency in pyruvate up-regulates all of the up-stream processes, including Glu-T4 transporters so as to maximise pyruvate production.